 A sewing machine walking foot travels slowly over different types of fabric and helps to produce a smoother, more professional look.

-It is invaluable in thick quilting projects, but its job does not end there.
+It is invaluable in thick quilting projects, including stitch in the ditch quilting but its job does not end there.
 The extra set of teeth to grip material from above makes this gadget ideal for use over thick fabrics or bulky seams.
 The teeth on the top help grip stretch material as well as silky fabrics.

-One of its great assets can be seen when stripes are to be sewn.
+One of its great assets can be seen when stripes or plaids are to be sewn.
 The walking foot holds the fabric in place for accurate matching of stripes.

 - Slippery fabrics like Lycra and knits

-- Thick straps where ripples are caused by a regular foot
+- Thick straps on a tote bag where ripples are caused by a regular foot.

-This gadget is not suited to free embroidery because the feed teeth are controlling the direction of the fabric not allowing it to move in different directions.
+- Free Motion: This gadget is not suited to free motion embroidery because the feed teeth are controlling the direction of the fabric, not allowing it to move in different directions.

-You can purchase the same brand walking foot as your sewing machines such as Janome, Brother or Singer or one of the many generic ones on the market.
+You can purchase the same brand walking presser foot as your sewing machines such as Janome, Brother, or Singer, or one of the many generic ones on the market.
 They are readily available at your local haberdashery or Amazon or eBay.
+Before purchasing, you will need to know whether your machine has a high shank or low shank.

 What Stitches to Use with a Walking Foot

-The walking foot is not very versatile in terms of the kind of stitches it can do.
+The sewing machine walking foot is not very versatile in terms of the kind of stitches it can do.
 It likes to stick to the straight and narrow!

 The walking foot will not do a reverse stitch or fancy wide decorative stitches.
 The walking foot is best used for straight stitching and for the completion of quilts using the space bar included with a walking foot kit.